Book of Fenagh / Leabar Chaillín / Leabar Fidhnacha

-A transcript with contents in English was made by Seaan Ó Donnabháin in 1828 for Maolmhordha Mac Dubhghoill Uí Raghailligh (MS 23 P 8, Cat.
+A transcript with contents in English was made by Seán Ó Donnabháin in 1828 for Maolmhordha Mac Dubhghoill Uí Raghailligh (MS 23 P 8, Cat.
 Irish Mss in RIA, Fasc.
 10, p.
 1288).

 The writing is in double columns and the capital letters are filled in red but some are blank.
+It is the work of a particularly skilled scribe.
 The manuscript is in good condition, the outer folios only having suffered from exposure.
 It is bound in leather, gilt lettered on back ‘Book of Fenagh’ with slip cover of black cloth.

-The Book of Fenagh remained in the hands of the O’Roddys, hereditary comharbs of Fenagh, Co.
-Leitrim.
-It was in the possession of Dr Conroy, Bishop of Ardagh, at the time of publication of the Book of Fenagh (1875).
-It was purchased in 1888 by the Royal Irish Academy from Reverend D. Murphy for £10.
+The Book of Fenagh remained in the hands of the O’Roddys, hereditary comharbs of Fenagh, County Leitrim.
+It was in the possession of Dr Conroy, Bishop of Ardagh, at the time of publication of the Book of Fenagh (1875) which provides a transcript of the Irish text with an English translation.
+The manuscript was purchased in 1888 by the Royal Irish Academy from Reverend D. Murphy for £10.

 Digital images of the manuscript can be viewed on Irish Script on Screen.